Geriatric Mental Health

 • Withdrawal from people and activities that you enjoy

-• Feeling unusually confused, angry, aggressive, or irritable
+• Feeling angry, or irritable

-• Decreased ability to manage everyday stressors
+• Struggling to manage everyday stressors

 How to reach Mental Health Services

 If you, or someone you know, needs services or would like to learn more about NYC Aging’s Geriatric Mental Health Initiative, please call Aging Connect at 212-AGING-NYC (212-244-6469).
+If one has thoughts of suicide, call 911 immediately.